szczyglis-dev/extended-dump-bundle/README.md

 ![twig](https://user-images.githubusercontent.com/61396542/165999368-7a1d6b07-36a3-474a-9a34-881de51b3941.png)

-## Extending eXtended Dump with EventSubscriber or EventListener
+## Extending Extended Dump with EventSubscriber or EventListener

-You can extend the debugger window with your own elements that will be placed there permanently.
-Thanks to this, you can, for example, have a quick preview of the status of selected objects in the application.
-To do this, create a new **EventSubscriber** or **EventListener** and handle the `Szczyglis\ExtendedDumpBundle\Event\RenderEvent`:
+You can enhance the debugger window with your own elements that will be permanently displayed.
+This allows you to, for example, quickly preview the status of selected objects in the application.
+To achieve this, create a new **EventSubscriber** or **EventListener** and handle the `Szczyglis\ExtendedDumpBundle\Event\RenderEvent`.

 *Example of use:*